Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: Introduction

 Experiments in a pressure-driven viscoelastic flow by \citet{Li2018} showed that the cross-stream migration of electrophoretic particles follows the trend predicted by the buoyancy-driven lift mechanism of \citet{einarsson2017spherical}.
-However, these experiments were conducted at PEO concentrations exceeding the overlap concentration, placing the solution in the semi-dilute regime where polymer chains may entangle to exhibit shear-thinning effects that may deviate from weakly elastic perturbation theory.
-Their subsequent experimental work for dilute PEO concentrations demonstrated that electrophoresis-induced migration direction is opposite to buoyancy-induced migration, in good agreement with predictions from the reciprocal theorem framework for weakly viscoelastic flows \citep{Choudhary20}.
-Subsequent experiments from \citet{Serhatlioglu2020} and \citet{Li2023} reveal that migration direction switches signs for polymeric concentration above and below the overlap concentration.
-Interestingly, they observed that when electrophoretic velocity is increased to match the shear-rate velocity scale $\dot{\gamma}a$ (i.e., De$\sim$Wi), this onset is delayed.
-In agreement with prior works, a recent extensive study by \citet{Ma2026} finds that lift scales linearly with relative velocity; however, their LBM simulations drive the particle via a direct body force, yielding a Stokeslet signature, whereas their experiments rely on electrophoresis, a force-free mechanism characterized by a source-dipole signature.
-Because these mechanisms induce distinct hydrodynamic disturbances and polymeric stress fields, the underlying fundamental difference remains masked by a unified scaling approach.
+However, these experiments were conducted at PEO concentrations exceeding the overlap concentration, placing the solution in the semi-dilute regime where \ms{polymer chains entangle} to exhibit shear-thinning effects that would deviate from weakly elastic perturbation theory. \ms{Their subsequent experimental work in strictly dilute PEO concentrations reported that electrokinetically-enhanced lift and modeled this effect via the reciprocal theorem framework for weakly viscoelastic flows \citep{Choudhary20}.
+However, while the reciprocal theorem serves as a powerful mathematical tool to compute lift at first order (without having to explicitly evaluate its hydrodynamics), it relies on an integral formulation wherein all weakly non-linear stress contributions are subsumed within a global volume integral.
+This mathematical convenience obscures the details of the first-order hydrodynamics and the spatial distribution of polymeric stresses, which leaves the physical mechanism unresolved \citep[p.
+795]{ho1976migration}.
+Consequently, a conceptual gap persists in the literature regarding why migration differs between buoyancy and electrophoretic scenarios, leading to a conflation of the two mechanisms.} \ms{A recent hybrid (course-grained molecular dynamics and Lattice-Boltzmann) computational} study by \citet{Ma2026} finds that lift scales linearly with relative tuning velocity; however, their \ms{intensive simulations drive the particle via a direct body force (that would yield a stokeslet signature), whereas their experiments rely on electrophoresis, a force-free mechanism (characterized by a source-dipole signature).
+Because these mechanisms induce distinct hydrodynamic disturbances and polymeric stresses, these underlying fundamental differences can get masked by attempts at unified scaling approaches based solely on relative tuning velocity.} Furthermore, subsequent experiments from \citet{Serhatlioglu2020} and \citet{Li2023} reveal that migration direction switches signs for polymeric concentration above and below the overlap concentration.
+Interestingly, they observed that when electrophoretic velocity is increased to match the shear-rate velocity scale $\dot{\gamma}a$ (\textit{i.e.,} De$\sim$Wi), this onset is delayed.